ankane/searchkick/README.md

 end
 ```

-### Continually Improve Results
+### Train for Better Results

 Searchkick uses conversion data to learn what users are looking for.

-First, choose a conversion metric for your application.
-At Instacart, an item added to the cart is a conversion.

-Next, track the conversions.
+If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that item gets a little more weight for similar searches.

+The first step is to define your conversion metric and start tracking conversions.
 The database works well for low volume, but feel free to use Redis or another datastore.

 ```ruby
 class Search < ActiveRecord::Base